-A key target area where CSIRO expertise can help is water resources management.
-Within the SDIP, preliminary research and development by CSIRO has focused on building relationships and understanding the biophysical, socio-economic, environmental, water management and policy environments of basins and sub basins within this region.
-The work has focused on building capacity within key agencies and educational institutions in Pakistan, India, Nepal and Bangladesh.
-CSIRO is assisting these countries in building the capacity and tools needed to support their respective water reform journeys.
-Through this work CSIRO aims to support the SDIP goals and improve the livelihoods of the people dependent of the water resources of the region.
+CSIRO expertise supports steps towards sharing water resources through integrated water resources management.
+Preliminary work has focused on building relationships and also understanding the biophysical, socio-economic, environmental, water management and policy environments of basins and sub-basins within this sub-region.
+Our work with key agencies and educational institutions in Pakistan, India, Nepal and Bangladesh builds capacity and tools to support the individual water reform journeys in these countries.

 During SDIP phase 1 (2013-2016), we initiated the building of river system modelling capacity to quantify water resources, developed estimates of sustainable levels of groundwater use for irrigation, collated and shared datasets to support basin planning, and established a collaborative environment between Australia and South Asia for sharing information.
 Progress was made in three areas: knowledge and practice, capacity development and creating an enabling environment.